arcus/arcus_skill_series_sql/demystifying_sql/demystifying_sql.md

 Where did SQL come from?
 SQL was created in the early 1970's by IBM as a method for more easily accessing information from their internal database system.

-By 1979 Relational Software, Inc. (now Oracle Corporation) released the first commercially available implementation of SQL as a part of their Oracle V2 database application.
+By 1979, Relational Software Inc. (now Oracle Corporation) released the first commercially available implementation of SQL as a part of their Oracle V2 database application.

 Today SQL is the most common programming language for extracting and organizing data in relational database systems.